jnozzi/cocoadev.com/SiteContent/General/IBCrashingOnOpeningNib.markdown

 Yesterday IB started crashing when I open the NIB of the project I'm currently working on.
-It opens all other [[NIBs]] just fine.
+It opens all other General/NIBs just fine.
 Has anyone had any problems with IB crashing suddenly when you try to open a NIB?

 ----